varun93/backup-file-system/README.md

 **Note**
 This project was undertaken as a part of my Operating System Coursework.
 I am not supposed to publish the source code or even the design decisions in a public forum.
-Hence I have committed only the  test cases and the user program which should hopefully provide you a gist of the project.
+Hence I have committed only the test cases which should hopefully provide you a gist of the project.

 If you want to have a peek at the source code please contact me at vhegde@cs.stonybrook.edu.